 One Pot Cherry Tomato Pasta

 Tag me on Instagram to share your creations, and follow along on Pinterest for more easy, tasty recipes.

-white bowl with ditalini pasta in a tomato sauce with parmesan cheese and basil
+A white bowl with ditalini pasta in a tomato sauce with parmesan cheese and basil.

+One Pot Cherry Tomato Pasta